 - If you see an injured sloth and you have a phone, you can call 911 and ask for the nearest wildlife rescue center.
-If there is a local Costa Rican nearby, ask them for the closest vet.
-Remember, don’t touch the sloth as they may be scared and try to scratch you and you can transmit something to it as well.
+If there is a local nearby, ask them for the closest vet or ask if they can help (some locals may have had previous experiences with sloths especially if they are farmers or naturalist guides).

 - Take tons of photos when you see one because they are just so darn cute!

-Now you know where to see sloths in Costa Rica and it’ll be an amazing moment I promise, in fact it’s one of the 10 essential experiences to have in the country.
+Now you know where to see sloths in Costa Rica and it’ll be an amazing moment I promise.
 Happy sloth watching!